Give Fish a Fighting Chance

 - Use a knotless, rubber-coated net and only gaff fish you intend to keep.

-- Do not remove large fish or prohibited species from the water.
+- Keep large fish or prohibited species in the water.

 Tips for Taking Photos of Fish

-- Capturing a catch on camera is a great way to share your experience with others and to create lasting memorabilia.
+- Capturing a catch on camera is a great way to share your experience with others and to create lasting memories.

-- Fish photos for Catch a Florida Memory submissions should show a clear side view of the entire fish, including notable characteristics like fins and markings.
+- Photos for Catch a Florida Memory submissions should show a clear side view of the entire fish, including notable characteristics like fins and markings.

 More Ethical Angling Tips

-- Learn the fish common to your area and carry an identification guide like Fishing Lines.
+- Know the fish common to your area and carry an identification guide like Fishing Lines.

 - Learn regulations for fish you target.
 Regulations are set by fisheries managers based on scientific data and public input to help maintain fish populations for the future.